 Passport for 9-11 year olds

-The programme is based on the same theory as Zippy’s Friends and Apple’s Friends – the Concept of Coping – but looks quite different.
-Engaging comic strip stories follow the adventures of Olya and Milo as they discover a secret world of fantastical creatures in the company of their friend, Elly the dragon.
+Passport has 18 sessions of 55 minutes and is based around a series of engaging comic strip stories which follow the adventures of Olya and Milo as they discover a secret world of fantastical creatures in the company of their friend, Elly the dragon.
+Read about the evidence behind Passport and the impact the programme has had on children and teachers.

 - Difficult Situations